Principal Investigators //

 Selected Publications //

-- Heritability of multivariate gray matter measures in schizophrenia >
+- Polymorphisms in MIR137HG and microRNA-137-regulated genes influence gray matter structure in schizophrenia >

 Brain Connectivity Changes in Individual Subjects with Neuropsychological Disease